UV Light Testing

 The first and most thorough method is with a UV Light Meter.
-Handy little electronic devices that measure the exact UV-C light intensity of anything that uses UV light.
+These are handy little electronic devices that measure the exact UV-C light intensity of anything that uses UV light.
 An example of that is the Sper Scientific Direct UV Light Meter UVC - 850010.

 You can find that at the link here: https://www.sperdirect.com/uv-light-meter-uvc-286-prd1.htm

 There's just one problem.
-These units typically cost almost $800 each, far more than what most people are spending for the UV gadgets.
+These units typically cost almost $800 each, far more than what most people are spending on UV gadgets.
 These are great for corporate settings but impractical for the home user.

 Sper Scientific Direct UV Light Meter UVC - 850010.

-The second option is to the a card that changes color, and indicates dosage levels when exposed to UV-C light.
+The second option is a card that changes color and indicates dosage levels when exposed to UV-C light.
 These are called photochromic UVC measurement cards.

 They're relatively inexpensive, running about $5 a card.
 The way they work is that you put a card at each high-touch location you want to check.
 Then leave the room and run the disinfection cycle.

 The card will change color, indicating the amount of UV-C exposure it received.
-If it didn't change to the right color, you know you need to expose that area to a longer dose or move the machine closer.
+If it didn't change to the right color, you know you need to expose that area to a more extended dose or move the machine closer.